 Welcome to the PGOSA Cycling Page with Important Information!

-PGOSA Cycling organizes group rides in the Oceanside area at four different difficulty levels: Casual, Intermediate A&B and Advanced.
+PGOSA Cycling organizes group rides in the Oceanside area at three different difficulty levels: Casual, Intermediate and Advanced.
 Typical rides are 3 to 3 1/2 hours long with a stop at a coffee shop.
 Local rides include rides to almost all local areas including Northwest Bay, Wall Beach, Nanoose, Rivers Edge, Errington, Coombs, Parksville, French Creek, Columbia Beach, Qualicum Beach, Englishmen River etc. This year out of town rides included rides to Kitty Coleman Park, Kinsol Trestle, Horne Lake, Little Qualicum Falls, Cumberland, Courtenay/Comox, and Denman Island.

 Ride Emails: As rides are weather dependent and starting times seasonal dependent, and as special rides may have different start times and locations, emails are sent to all riders for each ride.
 Local rides emails typically go out the previous day, although they may be on the morning of the ride in “iffy” weather.
 Emails for special rides go out earlier as starting times and locations etc. also may change.

 Casual Cycling: Thu & Sun, starting 10:00am winters (Oct.
 01st to Apr.
 30th) from 500 Despard Avenue, Springwood Park parking lot (off-leash dog park at the end of Despard) & 9:30am summers (May 01st to Sept.
 30th)

 We go as far as our weakest cyclist (nobody gets left behind).

 Leaders: Gilles Gratton (250) 586-5055 res.
 (250) 240-5055 cell & Paul Tinney (250) 586-6258